jinntrance/hosts_to_block/README.md

-# hosts_to_block
+# hosts to block

-Consolidate hosts to block and make it simple
+Use hosts from https://github.com/StevenBlack/hosts and make it simple to block.